kevinwyk888/kevinwyk888.github.io/index.md

 # Brief Introduction

-This is a personal website, mainly introducing the author (myself), some of my project experience and individual understanding in the courses I have taken.
+This is a personal website, mainly introducing the author (myself), some of my project experience and personal understanding in the courses I have taken.

 I'm currently based on Ann Arbor, United States and Shanghai, China.